IslayResearch/Danger2026DataChallenge/README.md

 small Codex-assisted performance branch derived from Ruehle's 2-Sylow projection search.
 This work was undertaken as part of a collaboration across teams in DARPA's expMath program.

-The goal of this run was to find a Pomerance triple for `p = 10^22 + 9`.
-The run found the triple
+The run found the triple:

 ```text
 10000000000000000000009 9992566338662824267458 3694769590833803032125